wkumari/draft-wkumari-dnsop-alt-tld/README.md

        reverse-mapping names.

-   6. DNS server operators SHOULD be aware that queries for names ending in .<TBD> are not DNS names, and were leaked into the DNS context (for example, by a missing browser plugin).
+   6. DNS server operators SHOULD be aware that queries for names ending in .alt are not DNS names, and were leaked into the DNS context (for example, by a missing browser plugin).
 This information may be useful for support or debugging purposes.

-   7. DNS Registries/Registrars MUST NOT grant requests to register "<TBD>" names in the normal way to any person or entity.
-These "<TBD>" names are defined by protocol specification to be nonexistent, and they fall outside the set of names available for allocation by registries/registrars.
+   7. DNS Registries/Registrars MUST NOT grant requests to register "alt" names in the normal way to any person or entity.
+These "alt" names are defined by protocol specification to be nonexistent, and they fall outside the set of names available for allocation by registries/registrars.

 5. Security Considerations

-   One of the motivations for the creation of the <TBD> pseudo-TLD is that unmanaged labels in the managed root name space are subject to unexpected takeover if the manager of the root name space decides to delegate the unmanaged label.
-Another motivation to to increase use privacy for those users who do use alternate name resolution systems, by limiting how far these queries leak if used on a system which does not implement the alternate resolution system.
+   One of the motivations for the creation of the .alt pseudo-TLD is that unmanaged labels in the managed root name space are subject to unexpected takeover.
+This could occur if the manager of the root name space decides to delegate the unmanaged label.
+Another motivation for implementing the .alt namespace to increase user privacy for those who do use alternate name resolution systems; it would limit how far these queries leak (e.g if used on a system which does not implement the alternate resolution system).

-   The unmanaged and "registration not required" nature of labels beneath .<TBD> provides the opportunity for an attacker to re-use the

-Kumari & Sullivan          Expires May 4, 2017                  [Page 6]
+Kumari & Sullivan         Expires July 20, 2017                 [Page 6]

-Internet-Draft              Reserve <TBD> TLD               October 2016
+Internet-Draft               Reserve ALT TLD                January 2017

-   chosen label and thereby possibly compromise applications dependent on the special host name.
+   The unmanaged and "registration not required" nature of labels beneath .alt provides the opportunity for an attacker to re-use the chosen label and thereby possibly compromise applications dependent on the special host name.